aarong/feedme-server-core/README.md

 ### Events

+Library methods may cause certain events to be emitted synchronously, so the application should generally attach any event handlers immediately after initialization.

 #### starting

 Emitted when the server state changes from `stopped` to `starting`.

-The `starting` event is emitted synchronously when there is a call to `server.start()`, so the application should attach any event handlers before making such a call.

 Arguments: None